Die Polishing - Tungsten Carbide Round & Shaped Wire & Bar Drawing Dies

 Whether a new pre-formed wire drawing die is being accurately lapped and machined for use or an old die, having been used, is being serviced, many of the operations involved are identical and it is important to understand the practices involved.

-The shape of a wire drawing die is described as detailed on the diagram overleaf.
 The angles and bearing lengths are related to the type of material to be drawn, and more important, the reduction to be made in the cross sectional area of the wire.
 These vary considerably, for instance, when drawing high tensile steel wire, the reduction of cross sectional area is considerably smaller than when drawing non-ferrous material, i.e. copper, brass etc.

 When making small reduction to the diameter of the wire it is obvious that the reduction angle should be more acute than when making a large reduction, in this way the work ring eventually developed is kept well away from the entrance to the bearing, which in turn, should be longer than normal.